 What is Logtail?

-Can Logtail collect static logs?
+Can Logtail collect data from static log files?

 Which operating systems does Logtail support?

 Logtail supports the following versions of 64-bit Linux x86 servers:

 - Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7, and Red Hat Enterprise Linux 8

 - CentOS Linux 6, CentOS Linux 7, and CentOS Linux 8